eseidinger/clouddev-env/README.md

 docker compose up
 ```

-This will mount the Go test module in the *image-test* directory, install [Terratest](https://terratest.gruntwork.io/) and execute the tests.
+This will mount the Python tests in the *test* directory and execute the tests.
 The tests will check if all the tools were installed and have the correct version.

 To try the tools in the image using a Docker in Docker environment, run: